Package 'chromatographR'

 Description

-Utility function to combine duplicate peaks in peak table, i.e. peaks that were integrated at more than one wavelength or component.
+Utility function to combine duplicate peaks in peak table, (i.e., peaks that were integrated at more than one wavelength or component) based on retention time and/or spectral similarity.
 Specify tolerance (tol) for retention time matching and minimum spectral correlation (min.cor) for a match.

 Usage